codecombat/codecombat/docs/PRODUCT_RULES.md

 - On the first click on `実行する`, mission completion and the next mission unlock are persisted before the infinite demonstration starts.
 - During the demonstration, closing the speech bubble starts the next loop iteration and shows the same speech again.
 - Adventure controls remain unavailable during the demonstration.
 Reloading the page is the intended exit.
-- After reload, the persisted completion allows the learner to continue to mission 15.
+- After reload, the persisted completion allows the learner to continue to mission 15 when missions 00 through 13 were completed normally.
+- Completing mission 14 through temporary admin access does not bypass unfinished earlier missions after reload.
 - Automated validation must not execute the truly infinite canonical solution directly; it validates the special mission metadata and runtime mechanism instead.

 ## Legend disclosure